Joseph and the Amazing Technicolor Dreamcoat: Professional US productions, including Broadway, 1974–1984

 In 1974, Joseph and the Amazing Technicolor Dreamcoat was performed at the Playhouse in the Park in Philadelphia.
 The musical ran at the Brooklyn Academy of Music in New York in 1976 and in 1977 as "holiday fare".
-In the 1976 production, which opened on 30 December, direction was by John Dunlop, with a cast that featured Cleavon Little as the Narrator and David-James Carroll as Joseph.
+In the 1976 production, which opened on 30 December, direction was by Frank Dunlop, with a cast that featured Cleavon Little as the Narrator and David James Carroll as Joseph.
 In the 1977 production, running in December through 1 January 1978, staging was by Graciela Daniele, with Carroll as Joseph, Alan Weeks as the Narrator and William Parry as Pharaoh/Elvis.
 In 1979, Joseph made its Connecticut debut at the historic Downtown Cabaret Theatre ahead of moving to New York City.

 Joseph received an Off-Broadway production at the Entermedia Theatre, running from 18 November 1981 through 24 January 1982.
 Directed by Tony Tanner, the cast starred Bill Hutton as Joseph, Laurie Beechman as the Narrator, and Tom Carder as Pharaoh.

 The production transferred to Broadway at the Royale Theatre on 27 January 1982 and ran through 4 September 1983, with 747 performances.
 Judith Dolan designed costumes for the production.
 This production was recorded on the Chrysalis label, and is the first to feature the Prologue (dubbed on the Chrysalis release "You are what you feel").
 The producers were Gail Berman and Susan Rose, who were the youngest producers on Broadway.
 The show received six Tony Award nominations including Best Musical and Best Original Score but won none.
 Allen Fawcett replaced Hutton as Joseph in June 1982.
 David Cassidy took over the role of Joseph in March 1983 and also performed in the touring cast in 1983–1984.